Zicman Feider

-Zicman Feider (1903–1979) was a Jewish Romanian acarologist, a remarkable researcher and a gifted academic, whose work continues to influence by many generations of biologists, some of whom studied zoology under his supervision.
-His name as a researcher is forever associated with the enigmatic group of Acari a.k.a.
-Acarina (a taxon of arachnids that contains mites and ticks), for which he arduously worked to perfect their taxonomy.
-Alone or in collaboration with his numerous disciples, he described and created 1 phalanx and 2 sub-phalanxes, 16 families and 8 subfamilies, 40 genera, 4 subgenera, and 145 species new to science.
+Zicman Feider (1903–1979) was a Jewish Romanian acarologist.
+His name as a researcher is associated with the Acari a.k.a.
+Acarina (a taxon of arachnids that contains mites and ticks), for which he worked to perfect their taxonomy.

-One could only compare professor Feider's work with that of Aristide Caradgea, who studied micro-Lepidoptera, attracting all the world researchers of that group to come in a pilgrimage to his modest place in Grumazesti, Neamț, Romania.
-Similarly, Feider's strenuous line of work encompassed Acari collections from all over Europe, St. Helen Island, North Korea, Nepal, Mongolia, India, Vietnam, Brazil, Venezuela, and Chile, making his lab in the Alexandru Ioan Cuza University (Romanian: Universitatea „Alexandru Ioan Cuza"; acronym: UAIC), of Iași, Romania, a Mecca of the world's acarologists.

-Early life
+Early life and education

 Feider was born on April 17, 1903, in Roman, in the province of Moldova, Romania, the eldest of seven children of Beila and Daniel (Idel) Feider, of Ashkenazy Jewish ethnicity.
-Beila and Daniel Feider were owners of a small rotary-shop (wagons were then in great demand), and as the Jewish tradition still demands, they saved most of their income to offer their son the best opportunity to study to become a "doctor".
-Their hopes were sustained by the excellent performance of their young studious son Zicman, who graduated the gymnasium and the prestigious Lyceum "Roman Vodă", with best possible grades.
+Beila and Daniel Feider were owners of a small rotary-shop, and as the Jewish tradition still demands, they saved most of their income to offer their son the best opportunity to study to become a "doctor".